input-output-hk/catalyst-forge/actions/reject-earthfile/README.md

 - name: Reject Earthfiles with certain content
   uses: ./.github/actions/reject-earthfile
   with:
+    filters: |
+      FROM alpine
-    filters: "FROM alpine, use Alpine base image"
+      use Alpine base image
     filter-source: "earthfile"
 ```